 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 15.11 minutes getting to work every day.

-The citizens of Stateline have a very low rate of college education: just 8.79% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Stateline has a very low overall level of education: only 8.79% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Stateline in 2022 was $21,998, which is low income relative to Nevada and the nation.
 This equates to an annual income of $87,992 for a family of four.